OpenMW/openmw/docs/source/reference/modding/settings/shadows.rst

 --------------------

 :Type:		string
-:Range:		bounding volumes|primitives
+:Range:		primitives|bounds
 :Default:	bounding volumes

 Two different ways to make better use of shadow map(s) by making them cover a smaller area.
-While primitives give better results at expense of more CPU, bounding volumes gives better performance overall but with lower quality shadows.
+While primitives give better shadows at expense of more CPU, bounds gives better performance overall but with lower quality shadows.

 shadow map resolution
 ---------------------